linaGirl/request-rate-limiter/README.md

 class MyRequestHandler {

-    // this method is th eonly required interface to implement
+    // this method is the only required interface to implement
-    // it gets passed the request onfig that is passed by the
+    // it gets passed the request config that is passed by the
     // user to the request method of the limiter.
-The mehtod msut
+The method must
     // return an instance of the BackoffError when the limiter
     // needs to back off
     async request(requestConfig) {